We take nutrition seriously and strive to provide our students with many options for flavorful and nutritionally balanced meals.

-A menu committee, consisting of Housing and Food Services staff members, registered dietitians, and our executive chefs, continually evaluates menu selections for their appearance, taste, nutritional value, and selling appeal.
-The committee also considers the logistics of offering the item.
-Nutritional information about all the menu items is available upon request.
+A menu committee, consisting of Housing and Food Services staff members, Registered Dietitians, and our Executive Chefs continually evaluates menu selections for their appearance, taste, nutritional value, and popularity.
+Nutritional information for many of our menu items is available online at menu.hfs.psu.edu.

 Food Allergies and Intolerances